iozsaygi/iozsaygi.github.io/_posts/2024-03-17-writing-a-simple-main-thread-dispatcher-in-Unity.md

 ```

 I don't think this even needs a rundown, to be honest; it just enables and disables the worker thread class and shares the references around.

+### Wrapping up
+The complete implementation can be found in this [repository](https://github.com/iozsaygi/unity-main-thread-dispatcher).

+Recently, I implemented a very basic metronome application to study multi-threaded and dependency injection (also to help me while drumming), and that application actually gave me the idea for this blog post.
+You can find the application repository [here](https://github.com/iozsaygi/tempo-pal).

+It was a funny topic to talk about, and I hope you also liked it.
+See you next time!